asteere/ad-nimbus/netlocation/go/README.md

 # Create the scratch or empty container
 tar cv --files-from /dev/null | docker import - asteere/empty:empty

-# Build the scratch or empty container and add statically linked netlocation.go
+# Build the empty container and add statically linked netlocation.go
 docker build -t asteere/netlocation-go:netlocation-go .

 # Save the docker image to a tar file so that Vagrant can see it or you can scp it to AWS